arya95raj/XTE_J1829m098/README.md

 This repository contains three files of phase-resolved spectral parameters for Figure 4 of the paper entitled "Double cyclotron line or cyclotron line emission wing in accreting pulsar XTE J1829-098".
-The details of the columns are included in "column_details.txt",
+The details of the columns are included in "column_details.txt".